ziadoonAlobaidi/LGG-Thomas4-zaidun/projects/wiwino/README.md

         - Yes: Move to done and merge the branch with the main branch
         - No: Back to in progress
     - Done: The branch has been merged
-- Write your queries in dedicated `.sql` files or a `queries.py` file with the queries as strings
 - For visualizing your insights, use either Python or Excel

 ## Deliverables